Bruc3U/Iowa_liquor_sale_analysis/README.md

 In conclusion, COVID-19 has deeply affected our society in a variety of ways.<br>
 Despite differences, individuals reacted similarly to the pandemic and changed the market for a long time.<br>
+Liquor is an everyday relaxant for many individuals, during troubled times, we often see its consumption increase.<br>
+As stated earlier,

 With a spike in alcohol consumption, a concerning view is addiction